Andy Sheehan focuses his investments on software and services companies serving the consumer and enterprise markets.

 Tench graduated from Dartmouth College with a degree in economics.
 He earned his MBA in 1984 from Harvard University's Graduate School of Business.

-Prior to joining Sutter Hill, Andrei was CEO of Proton Digital Systems, a company which developed NAND Flash Media Manager IP and licensed it to Solid-State Storage enterprise customers.
+Prior to joining Sutter Hill, Andrei was CEO of Proton Digital Systems (acquired by Mobiveil Inc.), a company which developed NAND Flash Media Manager Digital IP Core and licensed it to Solid-State Storage enterprise customers.

 In 2006-2009 Andrei was LSI Fellow at LSI.
 In that role he managed multi-disciplinary (signal processing, IC implementation, applications) organization spread over multiple sites in North America and Asia and developed the HDD industry's first 40nm disk-drive read channel.
 Prior to LSI, Andrei was Director of Engineering at Broadcom, responsible for read channel signal processing and IC implementation.
 During 1998-2003 Andrei held various roles in engineering and marketing at Infineon and Marvell Semiconductor.